jaffarkeikei/kwecare-bridge-health/src/components/ai-assistant/README.md

 <PersonalDoctorButton />
 ```

-### 2. PersonalDoctorAI
+#### 2. PersonalDoctorAI

-The main dialog component that displays the chat interface and handles user interactions.
+The main dialog component that displays the chat interface for patients and handles user interactions.

 ```tsx
 import { PersonalDoctorAI } from "@/components/ai-assistant";